shamasun/SAA-C03/03. AWS Fundamentals/README.md

         - Facts
             - 1 per region.
             - Can be deleted and reinstated
-            - some services assume default VPC present.
+            - some services assume default VPC.
 So, let it be.
             - CIDR range may be limiting for production deployments.
             - A /16 CIDR means, a large number of IP addresses.
 Higher the number, smaller the network.
             - A smaller /20 subnet is created in each AZ